Karnataka Lokayukta

 Karnataka Lokayukta is the ombudsman institution of the Indian state of Karnataka.
 It was established in 1984 to investigate and report on corruption in the Government of Karnataka and to redress public grievances related to state government employees.
-This Lokayukta that was once considered the most powerful such institution in the state.
+This Lokayukta was once considered the most powerful such institution in the state.
 However, it was stripped of its investigative powers before transferring them to the Anti-Corruption Bureau (ACB) of Karnataka Police directly under the Chief Minister of Karnataka in 2016.
 The High Court of Karnataka dissolved ACB and restored all the ongoing cases to the Karnataka Lokayukta in 2022.

 Background

 In 1966, a report by the Administrative Reforms Commission recommended the setting up of Lokpal at the federal level and Lokayukta in the states, for the redressal of citizen's grievances.
 Therefore, Maharashtra established its Lokayukta in 1971.
 The Lokayukta Ordinance Act 1979, was exercised by D. Devaraj Urs, then Chief Minister of Karnataka, and the first Lokayukta to be appointed was then retired Chief Justice of Rajasthan High court, Justice C. Honniah.
 The same institution was abolished when R. Gundu Rao became the chief minister of Karnataka, after the demise of D. Devaraj Urs.
 The institution was again re introduced after Ramakrishna Hegde, became then Chief Minister of Karnataka, and introduced the Lokayukta and Upa Lokayukta Bill in the assembly as their 1983 election promise.
 It came into force through the Karnataka Lokayukta Act, 1984.
 Then, Mysore State Vigilance Commission which formed in 1965 to investigate corruption cases in the state was abolished.
 The pending cases before the commission was transferred to the newly formed Lokayukta.
 It had two jurisdictions: to investigate corruption and to probe government inaction.